tiiuae/ghaf-infra/terraform/README.md

 # Ghaf-infra: Terraform

+This project uses terraform to automate the creation of infrastructure resources.
+The inteded usage together with NixOS configurations in the main [flake.nix](../flake.nix) is as follows:
+- We use the terraform configuration in this directory for the inital setup of the infrastructure resources (VMs, networks, etc.)
+- We use the NixOS configurations in [flake.nix](../flake.nix) to [install](../README.md#install) NixOS on the VMs
+- We maintain the infrastructure by [deploying](../README.md#deploy) changes to the NixOS configurations via [flake.nix](../flake.nix)

+Notice: the typical ghaf-infra maintenance only requires deploying changes to the existing infra.
+Indeed, the infrastructure setup with terraform and installation of NixOS are tasks only required when moving to a new infrastructure or introducing new resources to the existing infra.

 ## Usage

 If you still don't have nix package manager on your local host, install it following the package manager installation instructions from https://nixos.org/download.html.